Seabee: Naval construction history

 The Seabee skillset became multi-faceted with all advanced military training being USMC instruction.
 That training led to CBs being tasked as USMC Pioneers (Shore party) in multiple landings.
 They added pontoon development, fabrication, and combat utilization.
 The military training added frontline combat with both the Marine Corps and the Army during WWII and the Marines and Army Special forces during Vietnam.
 It also led to combat as machine gunners on USN LCVP and PT boats during WWII.
 On the construction side of their toolbox the NCF CBs were formed with skilled tradesmen making the NCF competent in all types of vertical and horizontal civil construction as well as the associated engineering.
 The newly formed Naval Construction Force (NCF) toolbox quickly focused on airfield and harbor construction.
 The toolbox was expanded to include underwater construction, demolition, as well as the related combat applications used by the Seabees that comprised the NCDU's and UDTs.
-The toolbox was further expanded by the creation of Public works units to maintain the facilities they constructed.
+The toolbox was further expanded by the creation of public works units to maintain the facilities they constructed.
 In addition mosquito/malaria control was added to their Public works skillset.
 The NCF added traditional fleet salvage, repair, and maintenance as needed.
 Combat engineering was added to the toolbox when CBs were transferred to the Marine Corps as elements of USMC engineering regiments.
 War demands added stevedoring to the toolbox both in USMC assault operations and at forward operating facilities.
-Weapons development and manufacture were added by the USA Chemical Warfare Service.
+Weapons development and manufacture were added by the US Army Chemical Warfare Service.
 Polar petroleum exploration and construction were specialties that were also added.
 Postwar the National Science Foundation would take advantage of those skillsets.
 Ingenuity and resourcefulness were tools they became famous for.
 Postwar assignments with the CIA and State Department added further to the toolbox in electronic fields related to national security.